-In Notice 2020-32, the Service restated the position it took in Rev. Rul.
+In Notice 2020-32, and subsequently in Rev. Rul.
+2020-27, the Service restated the position it took in Rev. Rul.
 83-3, 1983-1 C.B.
-72, that "where tax-exempt income is earmarked for a specific purpose, and deductions are incurred in carrying out that purpose, § 265(a) applies because such deductions are allocable to the tax-exempt income."
-Accordingly, those otherwise allowable deductions are disallowed.
-Notice 2020-32 applied this position with respect to the Payroll Protection Program established by the 2020 CARES Act.
+72, that "where tax-exempt income is earmarked for a specific purpose, and deductions are incurred in carrying out that purpose, § 265(a) applies because such deductions are allocable to the tax-exempt income," and accordingly, those otherwise allowable deductions are disallowed.
+Notice 2020-32 and Rev. Rul.
+2020-27 applied this position with respect to the Payroll Protection Program established by the 2020 CARES Act.
 Under this Program loans made to employers in 2020 by the federal Small Business Administration would be forgiven, and the forgiveness of the loan would be excluded from the employer's gross income to the extent, among other requirements, the loan proceeds were spent largely on such otherwise-deductible expenses as payroll, rent, utilities, mortgage interest, and similar items.
-Notice 2020-32 holds that such expenses are allocable to exempt income - the forgiven loan excluded from gross income - and thus disallowed.
+Notice 2020-32 and Rev. Rul.
+2020-27 held that such expenses are allocable to exempt income - the forgiven loan excluded from gross income - and thus disallowed.
+Congress, however, in the Consolidated Appropriations Act, 2021 has overridden the Service's disallowance of the deduction, by providing in section 276 of that Act that "no deduction shall be denied, no tax attribute shall be reduced, and no basis increase shall be denied by reason of the exclusion from gross income" of the forgiven loan.
+Accordingly, in Rev. Rul.
+2021-2, the Service declared Notice 2020-32 and Rev. Rul.
+2020-27 to be obsolete.